BIOS3010/Module-11-Genome-Assembly/Exercise2.md

 Check to see if it is running using top and checking the .err and .log files like previously.
 This script will take some time to complete.

-As an example, when I ran BUSCO with the insect dataset on the reference genome, we got this:
+An example BUSCO report looks like this:

 C:99.9%[S:99.9%,D:0.0%],F:0.1%,M:-0.0%,n:781

-This means that of the 781 genes, 99.9 % were complete and 0.1 % were incomplete.
+This means that 99.9 % were complete and 0.1 % were incomplete.

 Look in the file called busco_insecta.out.
 It is the last 10 lines or so which are important, so you can for instance write: